SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/commands/cmd-hi.md

 ## Freeform Input Examples

 **From main menu:**
-- `"I need to create a task for the storage migration"` → Task creation, infers track
+- `"I need to create a task for the storage migration"` â†’ Task creation, infers track
-- `"What projects are active?"` → Lists active projects
+- `"What projects are active?"` â†’ Lists active projects
-- `"Show me p14"` → `!hi-p14` flow
+- `"Show me p14"` â†’ `!hi-p14` flow
-- `"!sk"` → Direct to skill evidence flow
+- `"!sk"` â†’ Direct to skill evidence flow

 **From focused session:**
-- `"Mark the SSL task complete"` → Finds task, updates status
+- `"Mark the SSL task complete"` â†’ Finds task, updates status
-- `"What's blocking progress?"` → Reviews tasks, identifies blockers
+- `"What's blocking progress?"` â†’ Reviews tasks, identifies blockers
-- `"Add a note that we're waiting on vendor"` → Log entry flow
+- `"Add a note that we're waiting on vendor"` â†’ Log entry flow
-- `"Create a task to follow up next week"` → Task creation with context
+- `"Create a task to follow up next week"` â†’ Task creation with context

 ---